shunk031/shunk031.github.io/content/home/12_tags.md

 widget = "tag_cloud"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 90  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 12  # Order that this section will appear.

 title = "Popular Topics 📚"
 subtitle = ""

 [content]
   # Choose the taxonomy from `config.toml` to display (e.g. tags, categories)
-  taxonomy = "tags"
+  taxonomy = "categories"

   # Choose how many tags you would like to display (0 = all tags)
   count = 20